hull-graveyard/hull-comments/README.md

 # First, install node+npm from http://nodejs.org/download/
-npm install -g bower gulp webpack npm install npm start
+npm install -g bower gulp webpack npm install
 ```

 - Run `gulp server`
-- Load `http://localhost:8080/demo.html`.
+- Open `http://localhost:8081/demo.html`.
 Your ship should load.
 The main entry point is `ship.js`
+- [Ngrok](https://ngrok.com/) will start and serve `http://[NAME_IN_PACKAGE_JSON)].ngrok.com` - For now we don't do any checking, so ensure no one else is using this subdomain at the time.

 ## Development